heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-14-send-email-notification-using-powershell-script.md

 tags: [PowerShell, Programming]
 ---

-While working as a _Build and Release Engineer_, one of my job routines is to set up a software build automation in Windows system.
-There are a bunch of automation tools that have been developed internally by myself, and one that is commonly used a lot is to send email notification.
-So, the easiest way and lightweight to perform this task is to use PowerShell script.
-This is because I can simply modify or update the script to cater any kind of system environments or workflows.
-Some people don't like to install any notifier app in their PC, so they want almost anything to be sent into their email.
+As a Build and Release Engineer, one of my job responsibilities is to set up software build automation on Windows systems.
+I have developed a number of automation tools internally, and one that is frequently used is for sending email notifications.
+The easiest and most lightweight way to perform this task is to use a PowerShell script.
+This is because I can easily modify or update the script to fit various system environments or workflows.
+Some people don't like to install notification apps on their PCs, so they prefer to receive notifications via email.

 ### PowerShell script

-Here's how I wrote the script to be used as a tool for sending the email notification.
-It's not a full complete script used in my actual works, but from the snippet, you will get the idea on how it works.
+Here's how I wrote the script to be used as a tool for sending email notifications.
+It's not a full, complete script from my actual work, but the snippet should give you an idea of how it works.

 ```powershell
 # 1. SETTING UP NECESSARY PARAMETERS